International Tennis Hall of Fame: Awards

-Infosys Hall of Fame Open
+Hall of Fame Open

-The Hall of Fame hosts several tournaments, including the Infosys Hall of Fame Open in July.
-The Infosys Hall of Fame Open is a part of the US Open Series, as well as being part of the men's ATP World Tour, the tournament is the only grass court event in North America.
+The Hall of Fame hosts several tournaments, including the Hall of Fame Open in July.
+The Hall of Fame Open is a part of the US Open Series, as well as being part of the men's ATP World Tour, the tournament is the only grass court event in North America.
 Top male players come to Newport directly from Wimbledon to compete for the Van Alen Cup at the International Tennis Hall of Fame.
-Past champions include Americans John Isner (4x Hall of Fame Open Champion) and Mardy Fish, two-time champion Fabrice Santoro of France, and Australia's Lleyton Hewitt.
+Past champions include Americans John Isner (4× Hall of Fame Open Champion) and Mardy Fish, two-time champion Fabrice Santoro of France, and Australia's Lleyton Hewitt.
 During the tournament, Tennis Hall of Famers are officially inducted in front of family, friends, fans, and fellow members of the Tennis Hall of Fame.

 Members

-Being inducted into the Tennis Hall of Fame is the ultimate honor in tennis.
+Being inducted into the Tennis Hall of Fame is considered the ultimate honor in tennis.
 It represents the sum of one's achievements and contributions as being among the most important and transformative in tennis history.

 There is a seven-step process to be inducted into the Tennis Hall of Fame.
 A player or contributor must be nominated to be inducted, and then the national enshrinement committee reviews their eligibility.
 Once it is decided if they are eligible, the committee reviews if the nominee will be considered by voters.
 After review, the voting begins; both group and fan voting takes place.
 A nominee must receive at least 75% from the Official Voting Group result or a combined total of 75% or more from the Official Voting Group result and any bonus percentage points they earn through the Fan Vote.
 Votes are tallied by an independent accounting firm.
 The class induction is announced in January, and the new class is inducted into the Tennis Hall of Fame in July at the International Tennis Hall of Fame.